K4-Ko/K4-Ko/README.md

 🚀 DevOps student | 💡 Tech Enthusiast | 🖥️ Hardware lover

-🔭 I’m currently working on: Not in IT yet, but working towards it!
+🔭 I’m currently working on: Not as DevOP yet, but working towards it!

 🌱 I’m currently learning: Python 🐍 (expanding soon to JavaScript and more!)